vikaskhokhariya/BIGDATA_PROJECTS/README.md

 # MCIT_PROJECTS

-This repository contains projects of MCIT
+This repository contains projects of MCIt